 156. Entities that are linked

-(1) This section applies where it is necessary to determine in relation to an acquisition of an interest in an entity (the “main entity”) whether there is any other entity that is linked to the entity for the purposes of section 155(2)(a) or (3)(a).
+(1) This section applies where it is necessary to determine in relation to an acquisition of an interest in an entity (the main entity) whether there is any other entity that is linked to the entity for the purposes of section 155(2)(a) or (3)(a).

-(2) Each entity (a “linked entity”) below the main entity in an ownership chain that exists immediately before the acquisition is linked to the main entity.
+(2) Each entity (a linked entity) below the main entity in an ownership chain that exists immediately before the acquisition is linked to the main entity.

 (3) An ownership chain exists if a series of entities starting with the main entity are successively linked to one another.